Trenton Battle Monument: History

 The monument is located in an area of the city known as "Five Points".
 It was here, at the intersection of Warren (King) Street, North Broad (Queen) Street, Brunswick, Pennington and Princeton Avenues, that the American artillery was placed.
 From this high vantage point, they dominated the streets of Trenton, preventing the Hessian troops from organizing an effective counterattack.

 A movement to erect a monument commemorating the victory at Trenton began in 1843.
 About forty years later in 1886, the property for the monument was acquired by the Trenton Monument Association.
 To build the monument, the New Jersey legislature appropriated $15,000, Congress $30,000, and citizens contributed $15,000.
 Monument Park at the "Five Points" was acquired under the provisions of an ordinance passed June 28, 1893.

 The cornerstone was laid Saturday, December 26, 1891, on the 115th anniversary of the Battle of Trenton.
 The base and pedestal were erected in the spring of 1892, the capstone raised into position on Saturday, August 31, 1893, and the statue of General Washington finally placed atop the shaft September 5 of the same year.
 The completed memorial was dedicated with elaborate ceremonies on October 19, 1893, the 112th anniversary of the surrender of General Lord Cornwallis at the Siege of Yorktown in Virginia; in attendance were eight governors of the original thirteen states.
+The public was first invited to ride an electric elevator up to the observation platform on Christmas Day, December 25, 1896.
+It is no longer operable, making visiting the vantage point impossible.
+However, the social documentary photographer Grant Castner was one of the visitors to the top on December 25, 1896, and he took pictures of the view in all directions.
+Glass plate negatives of these views are part of the permanent collection of the Castner archive at the New Jersey State Museum.